 How to pick the best student loan for you

 To find the best student loan for you, you’ll need to shop around and compare your options from as many lenders as you can.
-There are several important factors to consider as you do your research, including:
+You’ll need to consider several important factors as you do your research, including:

 - Interest rate: The interest rate on a loan plays a major role in determining how much you’ll pay for it over time.
 You’ll also need to decide whether you’d prefer a fixed or variable rate.
 A fixed rate will remain the same over the life of your loan, which means your payment won’t ever change.
 A variable rate might be lower in comparison — however, it can also fluctuate over time.